ElenaAntonelli/AIDS-patient-ml-analysis/README.md

 In 1996, an important medical study involved patients with HIV/AIDS in order to evaluate the effectiveness of different antiretroviral treatments.
 Patients were divided into four treatment groups, each receiving a different experimental therapeutic regimen.
 The objective was to analyze patient information and treatment outcomes, with particular attention to whether patients were classified as infected after treatment.

-This project uses the dataset derived from this study to perform exploratory data analysis and apply machine learning models for binary classification.
 ---

 ## Dataset Overview

-The dataset used in this project contains healthcare statistics and categorical information about patients who have been diagnosed with AIDS.
+The dataset used in this project contains healthcare statistics and categorical information about patients diagnosed with AIDS.

 It includes clinical measurements, demographic information, treatment-related variables, and binary/categorical indicators describing patient conditions and treatment history.